Startup Nest Founder Offers Advice To Aspiring Entrepreneurs

 To those who aspire to start their own business, one of the Baltimore area’s most successful homegrown entrepreneurs has a message he believes will help.

-The Startup Nest provides an ecosystem that fosters helpful economic development and promotes diverse and inclusive innovation through its extensive domestic and global professional networks and services.
+Co-founded by Deonn Henderson and Marcus Howard, The Startup Nest provides an ecosystem that fosters helpful economic development and promotes diverse and inclusive innovation through its extensive domestic and global professional networks and services.

 O’Connor says women of color are the highest indexing demographic as it relates to the creation of new businesses in the country.